TIBCOSoftware/flogo/README.md

 # What can I build with Flogo?

-You’ll look to leverage the Flogo if you’re a dev & sick of building all the messy stuff that comes along with coding apps.
+You’ll look to leverage Flogo if you’re a dev & sick of building all the messy stuff that comes along with coding production apps.
 Such as connectivity to event-driven messaging platforms, datastores, SaaS apps, etc & want to deploy to a wide range of targets, such as

 - serverless compute
 - IoT edge devices